Find out more details about the tour and its highlights.

 From there we’ll head to the equally beautiful Skógafoss – a 60-meter-tall wonder that is steeped in myth and legend.
 We’ll head up the winding path to the right of the falls and see the iconic troll who glares at them.
 Local legend claims that it was so enamored by their beauty, that it forgot about the sun and turned to stone.
 We’ll also be rewarded with stunning views over the waterfall and the surrounding mountains from the top of the path.

-Next up is the charming village of Vik – for a spot of lunch overlooking the Atlantic, before we head to the legendary Jökulsárlón Glacier Lagoon.
-Jökulsárlón sits in the shadow of the retreating Breiðamerkurjökull Glacier tongue, which icebergs of various shapes and sizes break away and float out into the Atlantic Ocean.
+Next up is the charming village of Vik, and time for lunch overlooking the Atlantic Ocean.
+Then we head to the legendary Jökulsárlón Glacier Lagoon.
+Here, Breiðamerkurjökull Glacier tongue feeds into the lagoon, breaking off large icebergs.

-The icebergs are usually incredible colors – glinting like sapphires or topaz in the summer sun.
+The icebergs of Jokulsarlon glint like sapphires or quartz in the summer sun as they float out to the Atlantic.
 Jökulsárlón is also home to plenty of incredible wildlife, including playful seals and plenty of seabirds.
 We’ll also visit the iconic Diamond Beach, Iceland’s most famous black sand beach.
 Here many icebergs collect and lie like diamonds on top of coal-black sands.

 We’ll head back to Reykjavik after a lovely stroll on Reynisfjara and will arrive back at around midnight.

 Warm outdoor clothing is essential, you’ll need a waterproof jacket and pants, headwear, gloves etc. We strongly recommend wearing sturdy hiking shoes, as this will greatly enhance your enjoyment of the tour.
 You can rent things like sturdy hikin...